SamDorn/OscarChessPlatform/README.md

 ### Against player

-  It uses webSocket to connect two player.
-If there are zero games with no second \
+  The idea is to use webSocket to connect 2 players.
+If there are no games\
-  opponents the server will create a new game.
-Every time a player makes a move \
-  a message is sent to the server with the new position of the board and the server \
-  will then send a message to the other player to update the chessboard and the game.
+  with second player null it will craete a new game.\
+  Still in designing process.

 ### Learn section

-  To define
+#### Puzzle
+  Uses lichess.org api to get the information to display the puzzle by sending a get\
+  request.
+Example https://lichess.org/api/puzzle/00008.
+The ids are stored in the database\
+  with the elo which rapresent the dificulty and keywords that defines the category.

 ### Watch another player